 --estimate flag to find the number of JRubies needed for your installation.

 Be careful not to set the number of JRubies so high that Puppet Server is competing with PuppetDB or console services for resources.
-Try increasing
+Instead, try increasing

 max-active-instances by one and watch CPU utilization in conjunction with Puppet Server metrics.
 Depending on how many CPUs are allocated to your primary server, you might need to increase the number of available CPUs before you can further increase JRubies.